Nepal Sanskrit University: Academics

 NSU offers facilities for degree and non-degree research works based on Sanskrit.
 It organizes training programs on Vedic and Buddhist teaching and Yoga training.

 Administration

 The Prime Minister is the chancellor of Nepal Sanskrit University.
 The pro-chancellor is the Minister for Education.
 The vice-chancellor is the chief administrator.

-On May 12, 2002, fire caused 27.5 million rupees worth of damage.
+On 12 May 2002, a fire broke out in the university which caused 27.5 million rupees worth of damage.